project-oak/tink-rust/README.md

    checks that the relevant enum variant is returned.
      - The global registry has to be manually populated by calling `tink_<primitive>::init()` methods before use.

-**TODO**: Investigate whether there's a safe way in Rust to have a global registry of `KeyManager` instances that are typed to a particular primitive (rather than the catchall `enum Primitive`)

 ### Error Handling

 Many Go functions return values of form `(ReturnType, error)`; the Rust equivalent of this is a `Result<ReturnType, E>`,